Educational Programs & Tours

 We recommend allowing 45 minutes per session with a maximum class size of 25.
 Groups with more than 25 students are allowed, but will be divided for additional activities in our Community; this will require an additional 45 minutes.
 One adult chaperone per 10 students is requested.
 Reservations should be made at least three weeks in advance.
 Alternate date options are suggested.

-We ask $1.00 per student for their visit to the museum.
+We ask for a minimum of $20.oo per group or $2.00 per visitor for their visit.
 Teachers, chaperones, and bus drivers receive complimentary admission.
 Please make check payable to the Cazenovia Public Library and be prepared to pay at the time of the tour; schools using BOCES funding should provide paperwork.

 Cabinet of Curiosities